-Four wind farm locations and ten measurement sites have been selected for comparison in this paper as the measurements collected at these wind farms appear to be controlled by noise from the wind turbines across a reasonable wind speed range.
+Six wind farms and thirteen measurement sites have been selected for comparison in this paper as the measurements collected at these measurement sites appear to be controlled by noise from the wind turbines across a reasonable wind speed range.

-The measurement sites are typically representative of the closest receivers to wind farms in South Australia, although we note that several of the measurement sites were not actually in the vicinity of a noise sensitive receiver.
-Turbine noise levels at the measurement sites are generally higher than noise levels at typical receivers adjacent to wind farms.
-While this restricts the range of distances at which measured and predicted noise levels are compared in this paper, the sites are representative of the distances at which actual noise levels from turbines are between approximately 35 and 40 dB(A), where noise from a wind farm represents a design constraint.
+The measurement sites are typically representative of the closest receivers to wind farms in South Australia, although one of the measurement sites was approximately 3 km from the nearest turbine.
+We note that a number of the measurement sites were not actually in the vicinity of a noise sensitive receiver, which has assisted to reduce the influence of ambient noise on those measurements.
+Turbine noise levels at the measurement sites were typically in the range of 35 to 40 dB(A), so are representative of most noise exposed receivers adjacent to wind farms where noise represents a design constraint.